top of page

 In a recent project, we aimed to optimize the energy performance of an office building's HVAC system.

-Cloud-Based BIM Platform: Our team used Autodesk BIM 360 to collaboratively design and simulate different HVAC configurations.
+Cloud-Based BIM Platform: Our team used Autodesk BIM 360 to design and simulate different HVAC configurations collaboratively.
 Real-time updates ensured that all stakeholders had access to the latest design iterations.

 CDE Implementation: A common data environment was established using Aconex, where all HVAC-related documents, models, and data were stored and managed.